African Studies (MA)

 Learn the newest insights from established researchers.

-Within the time frame of one year, you will take six months of courses, do a three-month internship, and write your MA thesis.
+Within the time frame of one year, you will take six months of courses, do a three-month research-internship, and write your MA thesis.

 The first semester is devoted to group teaching and serves to both broaden and deepen your knowledge of Africa as well as to prepare you for the MA-thesis.

 At the beginning of the second semester you will go to Africa for a field assignment.
 The field assignment includes a period of internship linked to the research topic of your MA thesis.
 From April onwards, when you have returned from your field trip, you will start writing your MA thesis which is based on your own original research.

 For a detailed programme, see the Prospectus.
 Please note that this guide applies to the current academic year, which means that the curriculum for next year may slightly differ.

 Your research internship in Africa will equip you with a host of new skills that are valued by prospective employers, from communication skills to experience of field research.
 Our students have taken roles in communication, media, and economic development, and are practitioners in business, government, diplomacy and non-profit.

 You will also receive funding for your internship from the Sustainable Humanities Internship Fund (for the academic year 2019-2020 this is €1,250 per student).

 Read the experiences of some of our students doing an internship in Africa:

 For your thesis you will develop your own thesis topic, working in conjunction with your MA thesis supervisor and the researchers leading the MA Thesis Seminar.
 A few titles among the MA theses completed in our MA African Studies one-year programme will give you an idea of some of the topics addressed.